 So, eating worms, as far as these chants are concerned, is eating the inedible, not only as a rebellious act, but as suicidal one.
 And lots of kids, similar to Billy, have eaten a worm on a dare, or even gotten one shoved down their throat by bullies.
 To no ill effects.
 If worms weren’t such a symbol, the gummy worm would never have been so successful!
 But this is a hangup of the West.
 People in other parts of the world eat worms, grubs, and insects, not as a matter of survival, but with enthusiasm.

-The fact is, that all species of earthworms are edible by humans.
+The fact is that all species of earthworms are edible by humans.
 They are considered a delicacy by the Maoris of New Zealand.
 They even make them into pies in Japan.
 They are eaten also in parts of Africa, New Guinea, and, it is believed, South America.
 In the Philippines, the Perionyx excavatus species is bred in vegetable waste and then processed with herbs and seasoning to make steaklets for humans to eat.
 There was also a food supplement called Eugeton, made out of cultured African Nightcrawlers.
-They have also been used for medicinal purposes.6 Earthworms may also be a valuable source of high protein food for livestock, and of course, they are fish food.
+They have also been used for medicinal purposes.
+2Sims, R. W., and B. M. Gerard.
+Earthworms: Keys and Notes for the Identification and Study of the Species.
+London: Published for the Linnean Society of London and the Estuarine and Brackish-Water Sciences Association by E.J.
+Brill, 1985.
+Earthworms may also be a valuable source of high protein food for livestock, and of course, they are fish food.

 Pygmy Chimpanzees regularly eat earthworms, as well, but it is hard to understand why.
 They will dig for them, by hand, for hours, and they do not get a lot for such a labor-intensive and long foraging session.
-Perhaps even more weird is the fact that they hardly seem to chew them at all, and the worms remain intact in the feces.4 They probably do not get much nutrition from them so perhaps they like the feel of them slivering down their throats!
+Perhaps even more weird is the fact that they hardly seem to chew them at all, and the worms remain intact in the feces.
+3Kanō, Takayoshi.
+The Last Ape: Pygmy Chimpanzee Behavior and Ecology.
+Stanford, CA: Stanford UP, 1992.
+They probably do not get much nutrition from them so perhaps they like the feel of them slivering down their throats!
 Bonobos and Gorillas eat them as well, but I have found no reference as to whether they chew them or not.

 But if you were to chew, the earthworm, pound for pound, is packed with protein, at 82% of the body weight of the worm.
 You’ll also be eating the decaying organic matter inside them.
 They eat soil, which is ground in a gizzard, and then the waste is ejected as a casting out their rear end.
 These castings are used to line the burrow or are deposited at the entrance.
 Anything in the soil, including pesticides and parasites, could be inside the worm.

-The most common earthworm in the United States is known as the Nightcrawler, which is actually Lumbricus terrestris.
+Large and robust earthworms known as nightcrawlers are the most common type of earthworm in the United States and they are as edible as any other earthworm.
+Their scientific name is actually Lumbricus terrestris.
 In Britain this is called the lob worm or common earthworm, and in Europe it might be called simply the red worm.
 In Canada they are called the dew worm or Grandaddy Earthworm.
-Ironically, the "common" nightcrawler in North America is an invasive, introduced species.
+Ironically, the “common” nightcrawler in North America is an invasive, introduced species.
 In fact, a great many of the earthworms found in the United States, 45 to 60 species or more, were introduced.
 The nightcrawler, the largest of these invasive earthworms, came to North America with European settlers, along with others, beginning in the 16th century.
 These worms probably arrived in the soil used as ballast on ships, or on the root balls of plants.
-They continued to arrive with imported ornamental plants, but also as intentional and permitted importations of live bait into the the U.S from Canada.8 If you are old enough to remember that old commercial jingle on the TV show WKRP, you know another of the most common introduced species: "Red wrigglers, the Cadillac of worms!"
+They continued to arrive with imported ornamental plants, but also as intentional and permitted importations of live bait into the the U.S from Canada.8 If you are old enough to remember that old commercial jingle on the TV show WKRP, you know another of the most common introduced species: “Red wrigglers, the Cadillac of worms!”

 Red wrigglers were what were usually sold as bait or for composting, when I was growing up in the South…at least as far as I can remember, and we sometimes found them in the ground.
 But the nightcrawler was by far the most plentiful, and was easier to find, especially when it was growing dark, at which time they come closer to the surface.